jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-2-code-flow-redirection.md

 There is a buffer of length 8 bytes with some harmless data.
 It is created as a local variable, which means it will live on the stack at an address a bit lower than the return address.

-Next, we will simulate an almost as bad coding practice as calling the `gets()` function in a C code.
+Next, we will simulate an almost-as-bad coding practice as calling the `gets()` function in a C code.
 We will deliberately create a buffer overflow vulnerability.
 Recall that Go has some safety features that prevent buffer overflows, so for this to work we are using the `unsafe.Pointer` type.